tag below. * Good free sources: pixabay.com/music | freesound.org (search "Arabian ambient") */ get_header(); ?>

 8th – 14th Century CE

-From the 8th century onwards, the Islamic world experienced a flowering of scientific achievement unmatched in its time.
-Caliphs funded vast observatories.
-Scholars translated the works of the ancient Greeks, then surpassed them.
-At the heart of it all was Baghdad's Bayt al-Hikma — the House of Wisdom — where astronomers, mathematicians, and physicians worked side by side to chart the cosmos.
-Their discoveries would later fuel the European Renaissance.
+From the 8th century onwards, the Islamic world experienced a remarkable flowering of scientific achievement.
+Caliphs funded observatories and centres of learning.
+Scholars translated the works of the ancient Greeks, expanded upon them, and made major advances in astronomy, mathematics, medicine, and optics.
+At the heart of this intellectual movement was Bayt al-Hikma — Baghdad’s House of Wisdom — a major centre for translation and scholarship.
+The knowledge preserved and developed there would later help shape the European Renaissance.

 Al-Battani